 We have commitments that we need to fund related to investments, legislated obligations, and other commitments for purchases of goods and services.
-Refer to note 21 of the unaudited interim condensed consolidated financial statements for more details.
+Refer to note 21 of the consolidated financial statements for more details.

 9. Critical accounting estimates and judgments